m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ## DatamatrixCode

->Identify the Datamatrix code in the screen, and return the recognition result, the code rotation angle, and the coordinate data.
+>Identify the Datamatrix code in the screen, and return the recognition result, the code rotation angle, and the coordinate data. use firmware`Find code`.

 <img src="assets\img\quick_start\v_function\datamatrix_code.webp" width="30%">